 The interview should be based on objective evidence and observation, not preconceived ideas about the applicant their place of employment, employment history or other factors.
-You are assessing the applicant against the STPT graduate outputting the STP programme.
+The benchmark for the assessment is what might be expected of a graduate of a STP programme.

 Assessors should be warm and human in their responses, but neutral in demeanor.
-It is not appropriate to encourage or appear to criticise the applicant '-Thank you' at the conclusion of an answer, not 'Really?' or 'Excellent'.
+It is not appropriate to encourage or appear to criticise the applicant.
+For example, say '-Thank you' at the conclusion of an answer, not 'Really?' or 'Excellent'.